c3g/GenPipes_Docs/docs/source/deploy/dep_gp_local.rst

 For more details on other available options to deploy and access GenPipes you may refer to :ref:`GenPipes Deployment Options Page<docs_dep_options>`.

+.. _docs_download_gp_src:

 Step 1: Download latest GenPipes sources
 ----------------------------------------
-First of all, visit GenPipes `Download Page` <https://bitbucket.org/mugqic/genpipes/downloads/> and get a copy of the latest stable release software.
+First of all, visit GenPipes `Download Page <https://bitbucket.org/mugqic/genpipes/downloads/>`_ and get a copy of the latest stable release software.
 To fetch the most recent version of GenPipes, you may use the following command:

 ::